Titanic (1997 film): Effects

 An enclosed 5000000 usgal tank was used for sinking interiors, in which the entire set could be tilted into the water.
-In order to sink the Grand Staircase, 90000 usgal of water were dumped into the set as it was lowered into the tank.
+To sink the Grand Staircase, 90000 usgal of water were dumped into the set as it was lowered into the tank.
 Unexpectedly, the waterfall ripped the staircase from its steel-reinforced foundations, although no one was hurt.
-The 744 ft exterior of the RMS Titanic had its first half lowered into the tank, but as the heaviest part of the ship it acted as a shock absorber against the water; to get the set into the water, Cameron had much of the set emptied and even smashed some of the promenade windows himself.
+The 744 ft exterior of Titanic had its first half lowered into the tank, but as the heaviest part of the ship it acted as a shock absorber against the water; to get the set into the water, Cameron had much of the set emptied and smashed some of the promenade windows himself.
 After submerging the dining saloon, three days were spent shooting Lovett's ROV traversing the wreck in the present.
-The post-sinking scenes in the freezing Atlantic were shot in a 350000 usgal tank, where the frozen corpses were created by applying on actors a powder that crystallized when exposed to water, and wax was coated on hair and clothes.
+The scenes in the freezing Atlantic were shot in a 350000 usgal tank.
+The frozen corpses were created by applying on actors a powder that crystallized when exposed to water, and wax was coated on hair and clothes.

-The climactic scene, which features the breakup of the ship directly before it sinks as well as its final plunge to the bottom of the Atlantic, involved a tilting full-sized set, 150 extras, and 100 stunt performers.
+The climactic scene, which features the breakup of the ship directly before it sinks and its plunge to the bottom of the Atlantic, involved a tilting full-sized set, 150 extras, and 100 stunt performers.
 Cameron criticized previous Titanic films for depicting the liner's final plunge as a graceful slide underwater.
 He "wanted to depict it as the terrifyingly chaotic event that it really was".
-When carrying out the sequence, people needed to fall off the increasingly tilting deck, plunging hundreds of feet below and bouncing off of railings and propellers on the way down.
-A few attempts to film this sequence with stunt people resulted in some minor injuries, and Cameron halted the more dangerous stunts.
+The actors needed to fall off the increasingly tilting deck, plunging hundreds of feet below and bouncing off railings and propellers on the way down.
+A few attempts to film this sequence with stunt actors resulted in minor injuries, and Cameron halted the more dangerous stunts.
 The risks were eventually minimized "by using computer-generated people for the dangerous falls".

-A Linux-based operating system was utilized for the creation of the effects.
+A Linux-based operating system was used for the effects.